Stamkos scores, leaves, Lightning beat Stars 5-2 in Game 3

 The game was everything that has made Tampa Bay one of the best teams in hockey for more than half of the last decade.
 That included the return of Stamkos, the Lightning's leader who has been forced to watch while rehabbing a core muscle injury.

-“He's a threat, so he's just another thing for a team to think about when he's out there," coach Jon Cooper said Wednesday morning.
-“Whether that's on the power play or 5-on-5, you get another player that the puck gets on his stick in the offensive zone, it might go in the net — especially in a series where goals are at a premium.”

 Stamkos, who last played Feb.
-25, had surgery in early March and aggravated the injury at least once over the summer, showed that on his goal.
-As soon as teammates saw Stamkos scored, the bench into a spontaneous celebration perhaps unlike any goal during the playoffs.
+25, had surgery in early March and aggravated the injury at least once over the summer, didn't want to go into detail about what happened then or Wednesday night.

-But goals were not at a premium for the Lightning on Wednesday night.
+“I wanted to play as much as I could," Stamkos said.
+"Obviously there was an issue that I’ve been working through.
+We’ll see what happens from here.”

+The Lightning rolled with and without Stamkos.
 Minutes after Hedman prevented a breakaway goal by speedy Stars forward Denis Gurianov, Kucherov took advantage of a brutal turnover by 21-year-old budding star Miro Heiskanen and scored on a breakaway of his own.

 Hedman scored his own goal in the second, his 10th to put him third all-time in goals by defenseman during a single postseason.
 Only Paul Coffey and Brian Leetch have more.

+“I think Kuch said it after the last game: We’re not here for our personal stats,” Hedman said.
+“We're here for one thing, and that’s winning the Stanley Cup.”

-Meanwhile, Dallas' stars were not close to being their best players.
-Beyond Heiskanen's turnover, top-line winger Alexander Radulov took two bad penalties and was demoted in the lineup, while Tyler Seguin's goal drought reached a career-worst 12 games and Khuodbin was shaky.
+Dallas' stars not being at their best won't help their attempt to win it.
+Beyond Heiskanen's turnover, top-line winger Alexander Radulov took two bad penalties, while Tyler Seguin's goal drought reached a career-worst 12 games and Khuodbin was shaky.

+"We lost our team play, we lost our intensity and we lost our focus," Bowness said.
+“When you do that, a team like that is going to make you look real bad, which they did.”

 Fourth-liner Jason Dickinson scored the Stars' only goal before the game was out of hand, and Heiskanen's in the third period didn't make up for putting the puck right on Kucherov's stick for the breakaway.